automat-berlin/afone/README.md

 <img src="Documentation/Screenshots/call.png" alt="Call Screen" width="414">

-Afone’s call interface supports all standard features.
+//afone’s call interface supports all standard features.
 While making a call you can mute it, put it on the speaker, switch to a video call and switch the device camera.
 You can also tap on the **Keypad** button to enter DTMF signals.

 <img src="Documentation/Screenshots/settings.png" alt="Adapter Settings" width="414">